Your Path to Clarity, Confidence, and Emotional Well-Being

 Alison Pereira, MA (Counselling, Psychology), RP

 Alison Pereira is the founder of Peace of Mind CBT and a Registered Psychotherapist with over 25 years of experience providing trauma-informed mental health care.
-Her clinical work is grounded in evidence-based practice, deep compassion, and a profound understanding of the emotional and psychological toll carried by first responders and frontline professionals.
+Her work is grounded in evidence-based practice, deep compassion, and a strong understanding of the emotional and psychological toll carried by first responders and frontline professionals.

 Alison’s connection to the first responder community began early.
-In 1996, she participated in the Ontario Police College recruitment process, with the intention of pursuing a career in policing.
-When government cutbacks and the “Rae Days” eliminated positions, her professional path shifted toward psychotherapy—a change that would ultimately become a calling.
-Today, Alison considers it a privilege to support police officers, paramedics, firefighters, dispatchers, and other frontline professionals from the therapeutic side, helping them navigate the psychological demands of their work and build sustainable resilience throughout their careers.
+In 1996, she participated in the Ontario Police College recruitment process with the intention of pursuing a career in policing.
+When government cutbacks during the “Rae Days” eliminated positions, her professional path shifted toward psychotherapy, a change that would ultimately become her calling.

-Clinically, Alison specializes in working with PTSD, complex trauma, anxiety disorders, depression, burnout, grief, and addiction, with a strong emphasis on trauma exposure related to first responder and frontline roles.
-Her approach integrates Cognitive Behaviour Therapy (CBT) with trauma-focused and skills-based modalities, including Trauma-Focused CBT, Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), Exposure and Response Prevention (ERP), Dialectical Behaviour Therapy (DBT), Mindfulness-Based Cognitive Therapy (MBCT), and Reconsolidation Therapy™.
-She completed advanced training in reconsolidation therapy under Dr. Alain Brunet at McGill University, an innovative, evidence-based approach designed to transform traumatic memories and promote lasting healing.
+Her integrative approach combines Cognitive Behaviour Therapy (CBT) with trauma-focused and skills-based modalities, including Trauma-Focused CBT, Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), Exposure and Response Prevention (ERP), Dialectical Behaviour Therapy (DBT), Mindfulness-Based Cognitive Therapy (MBCT), and Reconsolidation Therapy™.
+She completed advanced training in reconsolidation therapy under Dr. Alain Brunet at McGill University, an evidence-based approach designed to transform traumatic memories and promote lasting healing.

-Alison has worked closely with police officers from Hamilton Police Service, Halton Regional Police Service, the Ontario Provincial Police, Peel Regional Police, and Toronto Police Service, often emphasizing family-inclusive treatment to strengthen recovery, communication, and long-term well-being.
-She also supports workplace injury recovery and collaborates within WSIB and CMHP frameworks as part of multidisciplinary care teams.
+Alison has worked closely with police services across Ontario, including Hamilton Police Service, Halton Regional Police Service, the Ontario Provincial Police, Peel Regional Police, and Toronto Police Service.
+Her work often emphasizes family-inclusive treatment to support recovery, communication, and long-term well-being.

 Founder, Peace of Mind CBT

-Crystal Natalino, MA (Counselling Psychology, RP
+Crystal Natalino, MA (Counselling Psychology), RP

 Crystal Natalino is a Registered Psychotherapist at Peace of Mind CBT with more than 25 years of experience supporting individuals and families through complex emotional, psychological, and life challenges.
 Her work is grounded in empathy, evidence-based practice, and a deep respect for each client’s lived experience, particularly those shaped by trauma, grief, and high-stress environments.